Table of Contents Show

 Dirt & Ash

 So, this last Sunday, I was welcomed for a second sweat lodge ceremony.
-While preparing, they were instructing us about the meaning of rituals and items, and how the ceremony had already begun, so we were to be praying and thinking good thoughts for our family and ancestors.
+While preparing, they taught us about the meaning of rituals and items, and how the ceremony had already begun, so we were to be praying and thinking “good thoughts” for our family and ancestors.

-This sweat, I came to “pray hard” and to die some more.
-The long study that my psyche and Higher Power dragged me through studying Elijah and Elisha, analytically and intellectually, exposed such a deep level of self-obsession and emotional immaturity that it disgusted me.
+This second sweat, I came to “pray hard” and die more.
+The long study that my Higher Power dragged me through Elijah and Elisha, analytically and intellectually, exposed such a level of self-obsessed performance and emotional immaturity that it disgusted me.

 We stacked something like 21 stones, “mothers and fathers,” someone carefully called them.
 I prayed for everyone I could.
 I tried my best to just be present, available, grateful, and receptive.
 And myself.
 They’re a fun group, a loving one.
 Eclectic, rich with personality and complexity.
 A good group of them are in recovery.
 They were doing something, or being something, I want to become more of.
 They have ways I couldn’t learn in Bible college.
 Prayer was one example.